-This letter is to indicate Union County's endorsement of the Comprehensive Economic Development Strategy (2014) as prepared by the Catawba Economic Development District.
+This letter is to indicate Union County's concurrence with the Comprehensive Economic Development Strategy (2015) as prepared by the Catawba Economic Development District.

-Union County appreciates EDA's financial and planning assistance over the past years.
+Union County appreciates the Economic Development Administration's (EDA) financial and planning assistance over the past years.
 Although our local economy continues to remain weak, some diversification has occurred and we are committed to improving the economic prospects for the citizens of our County.
 The help of agencies such as EDA still remains critical in order to make needed progress.
-We have completed an EDA grant project to build a QuickJobs Center to provide the necessary robotics training for Gestamp Automotive workers.
-The company is continuing to expand its production and create additional new jobs.
-The QuickJobs Center will be of critical importance to future economic expansion of the County.
+We have completed an EDA grant project to build a QuickJobs Center to provide the necessary job training for companies in Union County.
+The QuickJobs Center continues to be a critical component in economic expansions in the County.